Is Marseille Worth Visiting? Our Mixed Review

 It depends.
 For me, even though it was not my favorite city ever, I am glad I went and had the experience of visiting Marseille.
 I’m happy to be able to say I’ve visited.
 It has some very unique areas and we made some fun memories.
 The Chateau d’If and the Port were high points.

 However, if this is your first time in the south of France, or have limited time, I would absolutely recommend going somewhere else.
-Provence and the French Riviera are chock full of beautiful, adorable, charming towns and cities, so I would definitely go to Nice and then visit other smaller towns and cities nearby.
+Provence and the French Riviera are chock full of beautiful, adorable, charming towns and cities, so I would definitely stay in Nice and then do some day trips to the many adorable villages around Nice.

 Pin for later!